shreyashguptas/linkedin-profiles-scraping/readme.md

 ## Setup

 1. Clone this repository to your local machine.
-2. Install the required dependencies (list them if there are any specific requirements).
+2. Install the required dependencies using the environment.yml.
 3. Create a `config.yaml` file in the root directory with your ScrapeTables.com API key:

    ```yaml